VincentSkylark/felineFury/README.md

 ## Build and Run

-To build the game, run the following command:
-For best compression with google closure compiler, please make sure you have jdk 21 installed
+For best compression with google closure compiler, please make sure you have jdk 21 installed (optional) To build the game, run the following command:

 ```
 npm run build